thekalihacks/santas-secret-workshop-ctf/README.md

 Then go into the `challenges/` directory and select the challenge you want to work on.
 Each folder contains the necessary files (pcap, binaries, zipped web apps, etc.).

-Once you solve a challenge and find a flag, submit it to your CTF platform (e.g., TryHackMe, CTFd, etc.).
+Once you solve a challenge and find a flag, submit it to your CTF platform (TryHackMe).

 ## Folder Structure